-- 1. Doctors upon first appointment to the specialty doctor grade and who are not included in paragraph 2 below shall be entitled to annual leave at the rate of 5.6 weeks a year. - 2.
-Doctors who have completed a minimum of two years' service in any of the SAS grades and/or in equivalent grades, either within the NHS or elsewhere, or who had an entitlement to six weeks' annual leave a year or more in their immediately previous appointment shall be entitled to annual leave at the rate of 6.6 weeks a year. - For the purposes of determining a doctor's annual leave entitlement in accordance with the provisions of paragraphs 1 and 2 above, a week is defined as the total number of PAs in the doctor's Job Plan, including any EPAs. - 4.
+- 1. A doctor shall be entitled to annual leave at the rate of 6.6 weeks a year. - For the purposes of determining a doctor's annual leave entitlement in accordance with the provisions of paragraph 1 above, a week is defined as the total number of PAs in the doctor's Job Plan, including any EPAs. - 3.
 The leave year runs from the anniversary date of the doctor's appointment, or may be adjusted to a common start date in force in that employment by local agreement between the employer and the Local Negotiating Committee (LNC).
-No detriment to the doctor will arise from any leave year adjustment. - 5.
+No detriment to the doctor will arise from any leave year adjustment. - 4.
 Doctors shall normally provide a minimum of six weeks' notice of annual leave.
 Where local policies and procedures have been agreed with the LNC, and provided suitable arrangements having been made for cover or cancellation of scheduled commitments, doctors may take short periods of annual leave with less notice.